Assistant Professor, Community and Regional Planning

 - MSc Surveying and Spatial Planning Faculty of Architecture, Civil Engineering and Surveying, Technical University of Ljubljana, Slovenia

-- Poplin, A., Kerkhove, T., Reasoner, M. and A. Roy.
+- Poplin, A., Kerkhove, T., Reasoner, M., Roy, A, and N. Brown.
 2018.
 Serious GeoGames for civic engagement in urban planning: discussion based on four game prototypes, book chapter in the book titled The Virtual And The Real: Perspectives, Practices and Applications For The Built Environment (Yamu, C., Poplin, A., Devisch, O. and G. de Roo (Editors)), p.
 189 – 213, Routledge, Taylor & Francis Group, London and New York.

 - Poplin, A. and K. Vemuri.
 2018.
 Spatial Game for Negotiations and Consensus Building in Urban Planning: YouPlaceIt!, book chapter in the book titled Geogames and Geoplay - Game-based Approaches to the Analysis of Geo-Information, Editors: O. Ahlqvist and C. Schlieder, p.
 63 – 90, Advances in Geographic Information Science, Springer International Publishing Switzerland.

 - Devisch, O., Poplin, A. and S. Sofronie.
 2016.
 The Gamification of Civic Participation.
 Two experiments in improving the skills of citizens to reflect collectively on spatial issues, Journal of Urban Technology, Volume 23, Issue 2, p.
 81-102.